ZeroFoxtrotAlpha/.paris/README.md

 A software tone generator (Python, MATLAB, or SDR platforms).

-This converts your CSV into a realistic CW signal playback with precise timing control.
+This converts your noisy audio file into a less fuzzy output thats easier for a pc to understand and export using a known format